aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 By leveraging other AWS services, you can further enhance your workflow to scale, share, and optimize your 3D reconstruction needs, whatever they might be.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.

 ## Authors

 - Eric Cornwell, Sr. Spatial Compute SA
+- Daniel Zilberman, Sr. Specialist SA, Technical Guidances
 - Dario Macangano, Sr. Worldwide Visual Compute SA
 - Stanford Lee, Technical Account Manager (Spatial Computing TFC)
-- Daniel Zilberman, Sr. SA AWS Technical Guidances